 This morning I woke up from the sound of loud music.
-I was wondering where that came from, as we were still in our bed and it was only 8 am.
+I wondered where that came from, as we were still in our bed and it was only 8 am.
 My kids were not home, so it was not them.
-I started focusing on the sound and found out that it was the rain, the snoring of my boyfriend and the sound of a neighbour using a saw or something like that.
+I started focusing on the sound and found out that it was the rain, the snoring of my boyfriend and the sound of a neighbour using a saw.
 It was a combination of things.

 If you’ve seen any of my messages on Facebook, you know I’m all about magic and positivity.
 Maybe when you see that, you think “that’s not for me”.
 Or maybe you think I’ve always been like this.